 They weren’t insecure.
 They had the right tools.
 The problem was that nobody taught them how to talk about what they already had.
 The assessor asked a question and they froze, because they’d never practiced connecting “the thing we do every day” to “the thing NIST says we should do.”

-I don’t sell MSSP services.
-I’m not a vendor rep. Nobody pays me to recommend their product.
+We don’t sell MSSP services.
+We’re not vendor reps.
+Nobody pays us to recommend their product.

 If you have questions about assessment prep or want to work together directly, reach out.
 But the practice pages on this site are the real product.
 This information should exist somewhere that isn’t paywalled or buried in a 200-page PDF.

-I came into cybersecurity from an unusual direction.
-Before security operations, I worked in behavioral health with individuals with developmental disabilities and antisocial behaviors.
-That background taught me how to read a room and figure out what someone actually needs to hear when the pressure is on.
+We came into CMMC consulting from security operations and managed services, spending years inside the environments that actually have to pass these assessments.
+That hands-on background taught us how to read a room and figure out what someone actually needs to hear when the pressure is on.

 Turns out that’s the skill that matters most in a CMMC assessment room.
 The technical stuff is table stakes.
 The difference between a pass and a failure usually comes down to whether you can have a coherent conversation about your own security program.